-iv) Under the case No.(2022) Zhe 0111 Min Chu No.910, the administrators of Zhejiang Beishen mentioned in paragraph iii) hereinbefore sued against Grand Field Property Development (Shenzhen) Limited, a subsidiary of the Company for collateral liabilities of the unpaid share capital by Ningbo Heshan (RMB29,981,200 being registered capital plus the interest incurred thereon).
-The case has been heard on 22nd March, 2023 and the result thereof has not been delivered.
+Under the case No.(2023) Zhe 0111 Min Chu No.910, the administrators of Zhejiang Beishen mentioned in paragraph iii) hereinbefore sued against Grand Field Property Development (Shenzhen) Limited, a subsidiary of the Company for collateral liabilities of the unpaid share capital by Ningbo Heshan (RMB29,981,200 being registered capital plus the interest incurred thereon).
+The case has been heard and it was held that Grand Field Property Development (Shenzhen) Limited was collaterally liable for the said unpaid share capital.
+Grand Field Property Development (Shenzhen) Limited and another have appealed against this decision to Hangzhou City intermediate People's Court.
+On 5 March 2024 Hangzhou City Intermediate People's Court dismissed the appeal of Grand Field Property Development (Shenzhen) Limited and the other party and upheld the original decision.